CLI

 kubeadapt get clusters # defaults to tableTable

 The default format.
-Columns are styled with colors using lipgloss.
+Columns are styled with colors.

 kubeadapt get clusters --no-colorExample output: